Speculative End-Turn Detector for Efficient Speech Chatbot Assistant: Method

 \paragraph{Advantages.} The key advantages of this framework are twofold: (1) The trickier decision that requires a large computation (\textit{i.e.}, telling ``Gap'' vs. ``Pause'') can happen only once per each consecutive segment of silence, not at every time frame.
 As we will see in \Cref{sec:results}, this helps save the computation more than 10$\times$ with only a small degradation prediction accuracy.
 (2) The two-stage pipeline allows us to utilize on-device computation by placing the lightweight model on the edge.
 By doing so, we no longer need the communication between the edge device and the server to be done in a continuous manner; instead, we can communicate once every silence.

-\paragraph{Inference Protocol.} During real-time operation, the on-device model processes each new audio frame in constant time.
-Predictions are queued locally, and when predicted as "not speaking," they are sent to the server.
-The server-side model then processes the segment, determining whether an end-turn event has occurred or if streaming should continue.
+\paragraph{Inference Protocol.} During real-time operation, the on-device model processes each new $100\,\mathrm{ms}$ chunk in constant time.
+The server-side Wav2vec 2.0 is triggered once the on-device GRU predicts non-SU (silence) for at least $200\,\mathrm{ms}$, \textit{i.e.}, two consecutive $100\,\mathrm{ms}$ chunks.
+Only the accumulated audio from the start of that silence segment is sent to the server.
+The server model then classifies the segment as Gap or Pause, determining whether an end-turn event has occurred or if streaming should continue.
+The $200\,\mathrm{ms}$ trigger follows the standard turn-taking threshold \citep{doi:10.1073/pnas.0903616106, HELDNER2010555}.